-AC - School of Accounting

-- BA College of Business Administration - DS Decision Sciences and Information Systems
+AC - School of Accounting BA - College of Business Administration FI - Finance IS - Information Systems and Business Analytics MA - Management and International Business ME - Marketing and Logistics RE - Real Estate ACG 2021 Accounting for Decisions (AC) (3).

-FI - Finance

-- MA Management and International Business

-- ME Marketing

-- RE Real Estate

 ACG 2021 Accounting for Decisions (AC) (3).
 Accounting concepts and analysis essential to determining the income and financial position of a business enterprise.
-Prerequisites: ECO 2023 with a grade of "C" or higher, minimum sophomore standing and admitted to the College of Business.
+Prerequisites: MAC 1105 with a grade of "C" or better or equivalent math placement, minimum 30 credit hours earned and admitted to the College of Business.

 ACG 3024 Accounting for Managers and Investors (AC) (3).
 Introduction to the principles used in measuring organization activities.
-For non-business majors only.
+Prerequisite: (a) Business Minors or (b) Project Management Minors or (c) Biological Sciences (Bioentrepreneur Track) Majors only.